Kayano Shigeru: Political career

+In 2001 he was awarded the Order of the Sacred Treasure third class.
 He died of pneumonia at a hospital in Sapporo, Hokkaidō on May 6, 2006, just over a month short of his 80th birthday.

 Works

-Shigeru Kayano has written about 100 books about the Ainu language and culture, including 28 yukar collections.
+Kayano Shigeru has written about 100 books about the Ainu language and culture, including 28 yukar collections.
 Some of his works were translated into English: